-Thankfully, there is an answer; Vogel Alcove.
-Over the last 35 years, Vogel has served nearly 17,000 of Dallas’ homeless population through various uplifting programs designed to care for the children while supporting their parents through career networking, mental health counseling and general life skills development.
+Thankfully, there is an answer: Vogel Alcove.
+Over the last 35 years, Vogel has served nearly 17,000 of Dallas’s homeless population through various uplifting programs designed to care for the children while supporting their parents through career networking, mental health counseling, and general life skills development.
 The organization currently supports approximately 300 children and their families.

 Please take the time to get to know Vogel Alcove and learn more about its outreach and how you can help.
 While you’re at it, listen to our podcast interview with Greg to hear more about the inspirational stories about this program, these children, their parents, and the superstars who show up for them.
 I promise you will be inspired.